How long does Lortab stay in your system?

 Lortab can also be detected in hair samples.
 Hair testing can usually detect substance abuse that occurred up to 90 days before, but the test can’t show how long ago the drug was taken.
 Plus, hair samples for Lortab are relatively expensive, making these tests less likely during pre-employment or probation drug screens.

 Lortab reaches its peak concentration in urine after about 8 hours.
 At that point, levels in urine begin to taper off.
 Depending on the dose taken, Lortab may only be detectable for 6-24 hours after ingestion.

-Lortab fosters a physical dependence, even in people who are using it for legitimate medical purposes.
-This means that Users can develop a tolerance to Lortab, leading them to take Lortab in progressively larger doses.
+Lortab triggers physical dependence on hydrocodone, even in people who are using it for legitimate medical purposes.
+This means that users can develop a tolerance to Lortab, leading them to take Lortab in progressively larger doses.
 Additionally, if you are physically dependent on Lortab, you cannot stop taking Lortab abruptly without causing physical side effects.
 But physical dependence does not necessarily indicate addiction.

 Like all opiate medications, Lortab is addictive.
 Lortab addiction occurs when you cannot stop taking Lortab, even if it is no longer in your body.
 Mental obsession and craving Lortab occur, even in spite of negative life consequences.
 Lortab addiction is especially risk because Lortab contains acetaminophen.
 So habitual Lortab abuse can cause serious liver damage or even liver failure.